snonux/gogios/README.md

 # But why?

-As a Site Reliability Engineer with experience in monitoring solutions like Nagios, Icinga, Prometheus and OpsGenie, these tools often came with many features that I didn't necessarily need.
+With experience in monitoring solutions like Nagios, Icinga, Prometheus and OpsGenie, I know that these tools often came with many features that I didn't necessarily need for personal use.
 Contact groups, host groups, re-check intervals, check clustering, and the requirement of operating a DBMS and a WebUI added complexity and bloat to my monitoring setup.

 My primary goal was to have a single email address for notifications and a simple mechanism to periodically execute standard Nagios check scripts and notify me of any state changes.
 I wanted the most minimalistic monitoring solution possible but wasn't satisfied with the available options.